Dr Elizabeth M. Gresson is a New Zealand Barrister at Vulcan Chambers, Barristers at Law, Vulcan Lane, Auckland NZ.

 New Zealand: Elizabeth was admitted at the High Court of New Zealand, Auckland, as a Barrister and Solicitor under the Trans-Tasman Mutual Recognition Act.
 She is employed as a lawyer in New Zealand in her married name Dr Elizabeth Gresson.

 In her legal work Elizabeth draws from her significant experience in university leadership and management.
-She has significant international experience in education in New Zealand, Australia, UK, Hong Kong, China, in academic management, research and publishing, developing degree education, and supervising doctoral candidates.
+She has significant international experience in education in New Zealand, Australia, UK, Hong Kong, China, in research and publishing, developing degree education, and supervising and examining doctoral candidates.

 Elizabeth was at AUT in NZ for 10 years, RMIT University Australia for 10 years, and Visiting Research Fellow in Brighton, England for a year.
 She has represented many organisations in New Zealand, Australia and internationally.